BenGu3/learnings/database/the-art-of-postgresql.md

 - For `jsonb`, you can use `@>` (read *contains*)

 # Chapter 6 - Data Modeling
+> Simple things should be simple, complex things should be possible.
+>
+> Data structures, not algorithms, are central to programming.
 - Databases cannot interact with each other.
 If you need two sets of data to interact, but then in separate schemas.
 - [Basics of the Unix Philosophy](http://labor-liber.org/en/gnu-linux/introduction/index.php?diapo=unix_philosophy)
 - [Normal forms](https://en.wikipedia.org/wiki/Database_normalization)